 The base vehicle comes standard with Bi-Xenon adaptive front lighting, daytime LED running lights and LED turn signals, keyless access with push-button start, Driving Mode Selection, heated leather front sport seats and dual-zone climate control.
 Standard entertainment features include a touchscreen radio with CD changer, SD card reader, Bluetooth connectivity, SiriusXM compatibility and MDI with iPod interface.

-The Golf R with DCC & Navigation adds 19" wheels with wider tires, DCC adaptive dampers, touchscreen navigation, park distance control (front and rear) and the Fender audio system.
+The Golf R with DCC & Navigation adds 19" wheels with wider tires, DCC adaptive dampers, touchscreen navigation, park distance control (front and rear), forward collision warning, autonomous emergency braking, a blind spot monitoring system with rear cross traffic alert, adaptive cruise control, and the Fender audio system.

 All Golf R models are outfitted with front, side and side curtain airbags in addition to traction and stability control systems and ABS.
 Post-collision braking is also standard.

-Buyers can order an optional Driver Assistance Package that adds a long list of safety features such as a Forward Collision Warning system with automatic braking, adaptive cruise control, a lane departure warning system, and parking sensors on both ends.
+Buyers can order an optional Driver Assistance Package that adds a long list of safety features such as high beam assist, a lane departure warning system, and Volkswagen's Park Pilot technology.

 Rivals to the Golf R include the Subaru Impreza WRX STI and the Ford Focus RS, which both share the VW's all-wheel-drive, turbo four configuration.